 The 1,500MW Az-Zour North gas-fired combined cycle power plant is located at Az-Zour.

-Electricity generated at Ansan CCPP will be sold to Power Exchange of Korea, while while the heat generated will be sold to the Ansan Urban Development Co.
+Electricity generated at Ansan CCPP will be sold to Power Exchange of Korea, while the heat generated will be sold to Ansan Urban Development.

 Contractors involved with the Ansan power plant